MultiPath/ngp_pl/README.md

 More options can be found in [opt.py](opt.py).

-# Comparison with torch-ngp and the paper
+# :key: Comparison with torch-ngp and the paper

 I compared the quality (average testing PSNR on `Synthetic-NeRF`) and the inference speed (on `Lego` scene) v.s. the concurrent work torch-ngp (default settings) and the paper, all trained for about 5 minutes: